What is Acne?

 Are you consuming a zinc-rich diet in the right proportions?
 Food rich in zinc like cereals, spinach, mushrooms, legumes, lentils, cashews, yogurt, sesame seeds, and pumpkin seeds are all wonderful sources of zinc.

 On a cellular level, zinc addresses the root cause of acne and aids in acne scar removal.
 Besides, zinc also helps in regulating metabolism and hormone levels.
+Research declares that zinc might help treat acne by suppressing the production of sebum in the skin and fighting against the acne-causing bacteria that gather on open pores.
+These positive effects of zinc make it an essential part of the diet for clear skin.
+Zinc fights against both inflammatory and non-inflammatory acne.

 There is a strong connection between your skin health and gut health.
 Your diet affects hormone regulation, oil production and inflammation, which further leads to acne.
 Thus, foods rich in antioxidants, probiotics could possibly be effective in curing acne.